-- 1. An OP shall expose a connection reachable by any customer on the operator network. - 2.
-An OP shall offer a general URL that can be constructed based on operator information available to the UE, e.g. MCC/MCN, to which a User Client can request an Edge Cloud service. - 3.
-A UNI UC request shall include identity information and parameters: - a) UE ID, e.g. MSISDN, GPSI; - b) Application ID; - c) Location, e.g. cell-ID, TAI.
-The UNI request does not need to include this information if the OP knows the UE's location.
+- 1. An OP shall expose a connection reachable by any subscriber on the operator network. - 2.
+An OP shall offer a general URL that can be constructed based on operator information available to the UE, e.g. MCC/MCN, to which a UC can request an Edge Cloud service. - 3.
+A UNI UC request shall include identity information and parameters: - a) For a UE, - i.
+UE ID, e.g. MSISDN, GPSI; - ii.
+Application ID; - iii.
+Location, e.g. cell-ID, TAI.
+The UNI request does not need to include this information if the OP knows the UE's location. - b) For a Non-SIM UE, - i.
+UE ID, e.g. UUID (or equivalent) - ii.
+Application ID; - iii.
+Preferred network ID (For the preferred OP) - iv.
+Location, e.g. City, Latitude/Longitude (If possible).
+The UNI request does not need to include this information if the Non-SIM UE does not support a location feature.
+In that case, the OP needs to identify the Non-SIM UE's location using the Non-SIM UE's network information.